 It is worth the price of admission to access the trail system within Indiana Dunes State Park to complete the 3 Dunes Challenge.
 Take your photos back to the joint NPS-State Park visitor center to claim your prizes.

 Cowles Bog Trail covers 5 rugged miles and accesses an isolated beach with views of the Chicago skyline.
+The trail to the top of Mount Baldy is closed due to erosion.

 Beach grasses with a backdrop of a steel mill are a surreal mix on the Cowles Bog Trail.